Lung Cancer Clinical Trial

 Male and female participants who are at least 18 years of age on the day of signing the informed consent will be enrolled in the study.

-Subjects must have histologically confirmed diagnosis of non-squamous non-small cell lung cancer not amenable to potentially curative treatments (surgical resection, definitive radiation therapy or a combined modality approach) or targeted agents to actionable EGFR mutations or ALK or ROS1 gene rearrangement and excluding neuroendocrine tumors.
-Activating KRAS mutations are allowed.
-The diagnosis must be confirmed by the Laboratory of Pathology, CCR, NCI.
+Subjects must have histologically confirmed diagnosis of non-squamous non-small cell lung cancer not amenable to potentially curative treatments (surgical resection, definitive radiation therapy or a combined modality approach) or targeted agents to actionable epidermal growth factor receptor (EGFR) mutations or Anaplastic lymphoma kinase (ALK) or ROS oncogene 1 (ROS1) gene rearrangement and excluding neuroendocrine tumors.
+Activating Kirsten rat sarcoma viral oncogene homolog (KRAS) mutations are allowed.
+The diagnosis must be confirmed by the Laboratory of Pathology, Center for Cancer Research (CCR), National Cancer Institute (NCI).
 Mutation confirmation may be done by referring institutions or by one of the assays in the Protocol.

 Have provided archival tumor tissue sample or newly obtained fresh core or excisional biopsy of a tumor lesion not previously irradiated.
 Formalin-fixed, paraffin embedded (FFPE) tissue blocks are preferred to slides.
 Newly obtained biopsies are preferred to archived tissue.